TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The Galapagos Giant Tortoise most symbolizes the Islands, even having given them its name.
 Photo courtesy of Ecoventura.

-With the Galapagos Islands now back on a more positive ecological management track, Ecoventura's President, Santiago Dunn, mirrors the relief of many who value the islands and its wild inhabitants.
+With the Galapagos Islands now back on a more positive ecological management track, Ecoventura's President, Santiago Dunn, mirrors the relief of many who value the islands and their wild inhabitants.
 "We applaud the many efforts to protect and preserve Galapagos National Park which have led to the recent removal of the islands from UNESCO's World Heritage Site endangered list.
 But this small victory is as fragile as the islands themselves.
 We all must renew our commitment to maintaining sustainable tourism operations, keeping the Galapagos the pristine destination it was in 1978 when it was first declared a World Heritage Site."

 For More Information